 Her Smell (Alex Ross Perry, US)

 A movie about characters who have a front-row seat to a rock star’s self-destruction.
 But why would anyone want to be around for it?
 You could apply that question to the audience, not just the characters, and the answer is Elisabeth Moss.
 She’s frighteningly effective at seeming like a genuine waste case, not just an actress playing one.
-Alex Ross Perry doesn’t have Cassavettes’ skill at mining insight into people—his film never opens the context like A Women Under the Influence.
+Alex Ross Perry doesn’t have Cassavettes’ skill at mining insight into people—his film never opens the context like Faces or A Women Under the Influence.
 But the formal arc is strong.
 For a director so in love with words, “talk” in Her Smell is just another part of the soundscape.
-And when the grunge trainwreck reaches a passage of quiet, the adjustment is so jarring it makes you dizzy.
+When the grunge trainwreck reaches a passage of quiet, the adjustment is so jarring it makes you dizzy.
 Then it lifts you up.

 Dark Waters (Todd Haynes, US)

 Dark Waters seemed instantly like a strange choice of material for Todd Haynes, which is to say, the material is normal.
 But this legal thriller feels immediately like his, and it benefits from a Haynesian gaze: a wary fascination with “normal” Americana, because it could so easily be hiding a perversion of nature or a suppression of the body.
 The corporate lawyers at their cocktail parties seem as plasticine as the dolls from Superstar and as absurd as Douglas Sirk’s suburbanites, with a similar sense of alienation and sneaky humor.
 This (undeniably Queer) perspective papers over the cracks of what could otherwise be a routine agitprop procedural.
 At least until the routine agitprop procedural wins out in the end.
+See it nonetheless.